Microshak/MicroNotes/UW/Week6Value.md

 * **Average log loss** is a single score used to express the penalty for wrong results.
 It is calculated as the difference between two probability distributions – the true one, and the one in the model.

 * **Training log loss** is a single score that represents the advantage of the classifier over a random prediction.

+# When to use
+Accuracy bad in unballanced datasets.
+Use Persision and Recall

+How much we value persision vs recall?

+F1 score waited persision vs recall equally

+F Score when we value persision vs recall

  ---
+# Confusion Matrix
+Predicted label and true label

+# Ways to drive bad numbers down
+* density of predictions
+* change hyper parameters
+* Add freatures

  #Binary Classifier
  https://www.digitalocean.com/community/tutorials/how-to-build-a-machine-learning-classifier-in-python-with-scikit-learn